-In the second half of Part 3, your task is to choose one of the aspects (prompts) in connection with the given question and either agree or disagree about whether it fits best.
-Agreeing is not mandatory.
-You are free to disagree, but do so with respect for each other, supporting your opinion with arguments.
+In the second half of FCE Speaking Part 3 your task is to choose one of the aspects (prompts) in connection with the given question and either agree or disagree whether it fits best.
+Agreeing is not mandatory, you are free to disagree, but do with respect to each other.
 Here are some useful phrases for suggesting, encouraging a conversation, agreeing and disagreeing:

-Agreeing Disagreeing (politely) I totally agree with your point I see what you mean, however I'm with you on that one You make some valid points, but let's consider Your arguments are very compelling.
-With all due respect, I can't agree/I have to disagree.
-I had a different idea, but your arguments sound very Your logic here is flawless, but another point to convincing. consider is Your points are very persuasive, and I side with you on that I'm afraid I can't agree with you on this point because one.
+Agreeing Disagreeing (politely) I totally agree with your point I see what you mean, however I'm with you on that one You make some valid points, but let's consider Your arguments are very compelling With all due respect, I can't agree/I have to disagree I had a different idea, but your arguments sound very Your logic here is flawless, but another point to consider convincing is Your points are very persuasive, and I side with you on that one